 In Japanese, the term Kanban means “signboard”.
 Kanban boards are an extremely popular and effective tool to manage workflows.
-However, times are changing, which means that more and more companies are switching from physical to a digital Kanban board.
-Read on to find out why making such transition can drastically boost your performance!
+However, times are changing, which means that more and more companies are switching from physical to online Kanban boards.
+Read on to find out why making such a transition can drastically boost your performance!

 Origins of the Kanban board